18 / 3 / 2014

+The shortage occupation list is an official list of occupations for which there are not enough resident workers to fill vacancies.
 The Migration Advisory Committee (MAC) regularly reviews the list and calls for evidence of which occupations should be included or removed.

 Employers who wish to recruit an individual from outside the European Economic Area (EEA) and Switzerland to fill a vacancy that is on the shortage occupation list, may issue a Tier 2 certificate of sponsorship (CoS) without the need to demonstrate that a resident labour market test (RLMT) has been carried out.